 Small business rate relief is only available on one property, to ratepayers who either:

 - occupy one property; or

-- one main property and other additional properties, providing those additional properties have rateable values less than £2,900 and the total rateable value of all the properties is under £20,000.
+- one main property and other additional properties in England; providing those additional properties have rateable values less than £2,900 and the total rateable value of all the properties is under £20,000.

 Small business rate relief is protected for up to 12 months for businesses that take on additional property with a rateable value over £2,900.

 Calculation of small business rate relief